Find a Home

 You have several options when looking for accommodation in the Ribble Valley (download the leaflet housing options in the Ribble Valley).

-Although we no longer own any council homes (housing stock), the housing association Ribble Valley Homes provide low cost rental accommodation to people in housing need.
+Although we no longer own any council homes (housing stock), various Housing Associations provide low cost rental accommodation to people in housing need.